Tchez/brain-blog/notes/projects/speakup-palmas/in-person/roles-responsibilities.md

 **Role:** Manage SpeakUp Palmas’ digital presence, driving engagement and event promotion.

-**Who can be:** Anyone interested in communication, social media, audiovisual creation or content-marketing.
+**Who can be one:** Anyone interested in communication, social media, audiovisual creation or content-marketing.
 Each admin may focus on one or several fronts depending on skills and time.

 **Responsibilities:**